elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 {% endraw %}
 {% endhighlight %}

 We're creating an extension from a string, just like we did above with the statement.
-What that syntax specifies is that we're making a new extension (named Runner), and instances of the Runner extension will need to be provided with a function in our program.
+What that syntax specifies is that we're making a new extension (named Runner), and instances of the Runner extension will need to be provided with a function as a parameter.
 Runner extension instances will also have a method called "run" which takes no parameters, and returns a String.

 Now that the editor knows how to make Runner objects, so let's actually make one.
 We'll type this into the command bar: